 Defective product claims

-If you have been injured as a result of a defective product, you have the right to make a claim for personal injury compensation.
+Injuries from faulty products can be extremely distressing.
+Having a product that you have bought, form a company that you have trusted, cause you pain and harm of any kind, is an awful experience.
+If you have been injured as a result of a defective product in any way, you have the right to make a claim for personal injury compensation.

 How does a defective product personal injury claim work?

-A defective product claim can be made by anyone using the product, you do not need to be the person who bought it.
-So, provided you use the item as it is intended, should it break, malfunction or otherwise fail to perform its intended purpose and cause you to sustain a personal injury, you are entitled to make a defective product personal injury compensation claim.
+A defective product claim can be made by anyone using a product, regardless of whether or not they were the person who bought or paid for the product.
+So, if you use the item as it is intended and instructed to be used, and it happens to malfunction, or otherwise fail to perform its intended purpose, and cause you to sustain a personal injury, you are entitled to make a defective product personal injury compensation claim.

-Obvious examples include a ladder breaking while you are climbing it, electrical shocks or burns due to faulty devices, and burns caused by contaminated or mislabelled cosmetics.
-Defective product claims can also be brought for injuries caused over time, such as faulty sports supports and braces, or even chemical exposure.
+As with all kinds of personal inury claims, there is a huge range of different ways in which the incident can occur.
+Obvious examples of defective products include a ladder breaking while you are climbing it, electrical shocks or burns due to faulty devices, and burns caused by contaminated or mislabelled cosmetics.
+Defective product claims can also be brought for injuries caused over a period of time, such as faulty sports supports and braces, or even chemical exposure.

 MG Legal’s team of specialist solicitors will help you to bring a claim against the producer of the product for compensation for both personal injury and financial losses.
+See a full overview of these different kinds of compensation, here.
 Below are some of the types of defective product claim you can make:

-What type of injuries are caused by defective products?
+What type of injuries are commonly caused by defective products?

 Because defective product claims cover all types of products, there is no one particular type of injury that can be said to be caused by defective products, although more common injuries can include: